Raghuvaṃśa: Dilīpa (Cantos 1, 2)

-After some stanzas expressing the poet's humility and the greatness of the dynasty, King Dilipa and his reign are described.
-Dilipa has one great sorrow, which is that he has no child.
-With his queen Sudakshina he journeys to the hermitage of the sage Vasiṣṭha, to seek his advice.
-Vasiṣṭha reveals that King Dilipa had once offended the divine cow Surabhi and has been cursed by her, and instructs him to care for her daughter calf, Nandini.
+The initial stanzas express the poet's humility and the greatness of the dynasty, following which King Dilipa and his reign are described.
+Dilipa has one great sorrow, that he has no child.
+With his queen Sudakshina he journeys to the hermitage of the sage Vasiṣṭha to seek advice.
+Vasiṣṭha reveals that King Dilipa had once offended the divine cow Surabhi and had been cursed by her, and instructs him to care for her daughter calf, Nandini.